zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 Here are some words that are often inappropriately hyphenated; do not hyphenate these words either:

-antitheft device, multicamera, multiscreen, prepackaged, reuse, submenu, autofocus, multifamily, multiuser, pseudoscience, semiannual, subtotal, autoiris, multimedia, nonprofit, reengineered, semicircle, superuser, microarchitecture, multiposition, predefined, reevaluate, subfolder, superscript, microorganism, multiprotocol, predrilled, reinvent, submarine.
+antitheft, multicamera, multiscreen, prepackaged, reuse, submenu, autofocus, multifamily, multiuser, pseudoscience, semiannual, subtotal, autoiris, multimedia, nonprofit, reengineered, semicircle, superuser, microarchitecture, multiposition, predefined, reevaluate, subfolder, superscript, microorganism, multiprotocol, predrilled, reinvent, submarine.

 .. note::
-   Question whether the pre- prefix is needed at all and consider
-    leaving it off the word entirely if the meaning is the same.
+  Question whether the pre- prefix is needed at all and consider leaving it off the word entirely if the meaning is the same.

 Exceptions
 ----------